MatheusMoselli/MatheusMoselli/README.md

 ## I'm a full stack developer

-- 🏆 I’m currently searching for news challenges
+- 🏆 I’m currently searching for new challenges
 - 👨🏻‍💻 I’m falling in love with javascript
 - ⚡ My favorite hobbies are listening to music and playing videogame